 I am from the UK and a mother of two children, aged 2 and 6, and have worked with children for what feels like forever!
 I trained as an actress, which allowed me to give theatre and dance classes to children for years.
 I also worked in theatre in Education, trained as an assistant teacher, a baby sensory teacher, and a children’s entertainer!
 Prior to becoming a mother, I worked in a private boarding school in Australia as a teacher specialising in English and Physical Education, as well as being a boarding “housemother.”

-When I arrived in Barcelona in 2014, I organised play groups in English, offering children the opportunity to learn English as a foreign language in a playful and natural environment.
+When I arrived in Barcelona, I organised play groups in English, offering children the opportunity to learn English as a foreign language in a playful and natural environment.
 Subsequently, I decided to open a multilingual agency, “Little Linguist Learners” which has been offering language classes, cleaning services, babysitters, nannies and teachers for more than four years, alongside multilingual summer camps.

 Living in a foreign country and having to reconcile daily family and work life as a mother of two children, without having close family support, make me aware of what many other families in my same situation live daily.